Spectral Riemann Sheet Topology of Gapped Non-Hermitian Systems: Time-reversal-symmetric non-Hermitian spectra and the toric code ground states

-At the same time, added bands affect the ground-state manifold of the non-Hermitian multi-band model, which comprises any fully non-degenerate spectral structure.
-The number of topologically distinguishable Riemann surface structures increases, because additional non-contractible Fermi cuts along the $k_x$ and $k_y$ direction are possible between any two bands.
-However, intersecting Fermi cuts induce EP3 excitations if one energy sheet is part of both cuts.
-Therefore not all combinations of Fermi cuts are part of the ground-state manifold.
-A set of topological invariants can be defined for each ground state by generalizing Eq.~(\ref{eq:inv}) to all pairs $(p,q)$ of energy sheets and repeated application of the permutation $\pi_\alpha$:
+At the same time, added bands affect the possible topologically distinct configurations of the time-reversal-symmetric non-Hermitian multi-band model, which comprise any fully non-degenerate spectral structure.
+The number of topologically distinguishable Riemann sheet structures increases, because additional non-contractible Fermi cuts along the $k_x$ and $k_y$ direction are possible between any two bands.
+However, intersecting Fermi cuts induce EP3 degeneracies if a single energy sheet is part of both cuts.
+Therefore not all combinations of Fermi cuts result in gapped non-Hermitian spectra.
+Illustrative examples for different combinations of Fermi cuts, and their respective eigenenergy braids along non-contractible loops $\mathcal{C}_\alpha$ with $\alpha=x,y$, are shown in Fig.~\ref{fig:multiband}.
+A set of topological invariants can be defined for each non-degenerate Riemann sheet structure by generalizing Eq.~(\ref{eq:inv}) to all pairs $(p,q)$ of energy sheets and repeated application of the permutation $\pi_\alpha$: